Archie130799/NOTES-/Udemy_course_list/README.md

 76. The complete Personal Protective Equipment training
 77. Video Editing In Adobe Premiere Pro Mega Pack 5 Courses In 1
 78. Next-Generation Memory, Learning & Communication Improvement
-79. Improve English by Listening Movies – 1b
+79. Improve English by Listening Movies – 1b  - Speaking
 80. Learn Basics of Adobe Photoshop CC 2021 for Beginners
 82. Learn 27 Ways to Make Money Online with Your Smartphone!
 83. Focus Mastery: Focus 100% On Your Goals & Kill Distractions